-One of the toughest examinations in India, National Eligibility cum Entrance Test (NEET), conducted by the Central Board of Secondary Education (CBSE), is all set to take place on May 6, 2018.
-More than 12 lakh candidates are expected to take NEET 2018 to grab a seat in the medical colleges and institutions spread across the country.
+One of the toughest examinations in India, the National Eligibility cum Entrance Test (NEET), conducted by the National Testing Agency, is around the corner.
+More than 15 lakh candidates are expected to take the NEET exam to grab a seat in the medical colleges and institutions spread across the country.

 No matter when you've started your NEET preparation, the last month is extremely important for students and truly tests their calibre.
 We understand that not too many aspirants can focus on two areas at the same time because the board exams are still under way.

 Many students usually ask "Is 30 days enough to prepare for NEET?" or "Can I crack NEET in just one month?"
 We definitely say "Yes!", provided students deliver their best in the last month.